One of the alternatives recommended by Microsoft

 Again, please refer to this post for a more accurate comparison using WCF NetTCP binding.

-Here’s a video showing the conversion tool (working title “Uplift” may change before release) in use in VS2019, and the benchmarks running:
+Here’s a video showing the conversion tool (working title “Uplift”, was changed to Visual ReCode) in use in VS2019, and the benchmarks running: